Participate in survey about air pollution (Chongqing)

 Being an expatriate in a foreign country always pose some challenges for us.
 Living in China certainly gives exciting opportunities but also serious challenges—the increasing polluted environment being one of it.
-We recently encountered news that some multinational corporations in China have considered environmental hazards and include air pollution in their hardship compensation scheme.
-As organizational researchers as well as expats ourselves, this sparked our interest in understanding the perceived effect of air pollution on expatriate worker’s decision making and well-being.
+We recently encountered news that some multinational corporations in China have considered environmental hazards and include air pollution in the "hardship compensation scheme."
+As organizational researchers as well as expats ourselves, this sparked our interest in understanding the perceived effect of air pollution on expatriate worker's decision making and well-being.
 We hope to publish the results to inform employers and policies.

-We hereby invite you (expats currently living in China) to participate in our research study.
+We hereby invite you to participate in our research study.
 This study is being conducted by us—Tori Huang and Joon Park at Nottingham University Business School China.
-The purpose of this study is to examine how expatriates perceive air quality in China, how it affects their attitudes and behaviors and the corresponding current and future HR compensation policies.
+The purpose of this study is to examine how expatriates perceive air quality in China, how it affects their attitudes and behaviors and how future HR compensation policies should be.

 To complete the survey online, please go to the URL below